Country Club Centre: History

 As one of the first suburban shopping centers in the Sacramento area, Country Club Centre opened on August 21, 1952, with a 40000 sqft JCPenney and a Lucky supermarket anchoring the shopping center.
 Later additions included Joseph Magnin, Walgreens, Woolworth and a three-story Rhodes department store in 1954, which later became a Liberty House in 1976, anchoring the west end of the mall.

-In 1971, JCPenney closed its store, relocating across Watt Avenue to the newer Country Club Plaza with a much larger store (it was later relocated to Arden Fair Mall in 1994 over 3 mi away, where it is still operating to this day).
+In 1971, JCPenney closed its store, relocating across Watt Avenue to the newer Country Club Plaza with a much larger store, which later relocated to Arden Fair Mall in 1994.
 Other retailers also withdrew from Country Club Centre, including Woolworth, which also relocated to Country Club Plaza.

 In 1976, after experiencing a small decline, a Montgomery Ward opened up as the new east end anchor (which replaced Lucky), as well as a Longs Drugs, extension of the covered mall and addition of 6 acre of parking facilities, sparking the Sacramento Bee to comment on its "strong comeback."
 At that time, store space totaled 680790 sqft, 89% of which was leased.

 In the 1980s, Country Club Centre saw a much sharper decline when Liberty House shuttered its store in 1984, followed by Joseph Magnin when the chain declared bankruptcy and shuttered all their remaining stores.
-In June 1987, after going through many absentee owners, including a possible name change to Sacramento Place, but never materialized, local Sacramento developer Marvin “Buzz” Oates acquired the shopping center from Macerich (which managed Arden Fair until June 2024).
+In June 1987, after going through many absentee owners, including a possible name change to Sacramento Place, but never materialized, local Sacramento developer Marvin "Buzz" Oates acquired the shopping center from Macerich.
 By the early 1990s, much of the interior mall shops were vacant, further hampered by Country Club Plaza across Watt Avenue and the huge expansion of Arden Fair.
 The interior wing that connected Liberty House was later torn down for additional parking and access to the rear of the shopping center and the old Liberty House was later repurposed into an office building.
 Most of the mall's interior shops were then converted to office space.
 In 1992, Pace Membership Warehouse opened in the southwest corner of the shopping center.
 It was later rebranded to Sam's Club in 1994 when parent company Walmart acquired Pace from Kmart in 1993.
 In the later years, Longs Drugs shuttered their store and relocated about 1 mi south on nearby Arden Way, where it was in operation as a CVS Pharmacy after the chain acquired Longs in 2008 and was converted to CVS in 2009.
 CVS shuttered the store on January 18, 2024.